 It's critical for companies, and people themselves, to know how they operate and what drives them so they can put themselves in the best possible position to succeed.
 We recommend the use of assessments to gain an in-depth understanding of key employees' behavior types and their primary motivators.

-Through our assessment partner, TTI Success Insights, we assert that we deliver the most actionable information for gaining cohesion and productivity out of a workforce.
+Through our people science partner, The Predictive Index, we deliver actionable information for gaining cohesion and productivity out of a team.

 Behavior type is the single most important element when putting together a cohesive team, even more so than specific skills and experience.
 Balancing those types is the key to building great teams.
-As an example, you wouldn't want to have three visionaries and a single person implementing all their ideas; ideally, a diverse team of people with their own strengths, such as a visionary, an implementer, a people person and a facilitator would make a much more effective team.
+As an example, you wouldn't want to have three visionaries and a single implementor.
+Yet most teams have these sorts of imbalances.
+Ideally, a diverse team of people with their own strengths, such as a visionary, an implementor, a people person, and a facilitator make an effective team.

 According to a Gallup report in 2018, 34% of all US workers are "actively engaged" meaning they are enthusiastic about and committed to their work and workplace, 13% are "actively disengaged" meaning they have a miserable experience at work and are toxic for other employees to be around.
 The remaining 53% are "not engaged" meaning they may be generally satisfied but they are not cognitively or emotionally connected to their work and workplace; they will usually show up and do the minimum required but will quickly leave their company for a slightly better offer.